 - the Austrian Science Fund (FWF)

 - the Land Niederösterreich (NFB)

-The opportunity to network with other institutions is one of the highlights of the cooperative grants currently running at IST Austria.
+The opportunity to network with other institutions is one of the highlights of the cooperative grants currently running at ISTA.
 These bring together eminent scientists (and sometimes companies) from across Europe and beyond to work on challenges in a specific field.
 They can also be specifically aimed at PhD student training, as is the case with: